EsotericSoftware/clippy/README.md

 * It is very common to need to copy and paste a few different items.
 Since the operating system clipboard can only hold a single item, this is a tedious task without Clippy.

 * Clippy can be used simply to keep text safe, just in case it is needed later.
 While writing an email or before refactoring a large piece of code, you can select all the text and copy it, knowing that Clippy has stored the text should it ever be needed in the future.

+* Commonly used pieces of text are easily found by typing any portion of the text.

+* Easily take a screenshot of the whole screen, the foreground application, or draw a rectangle with the mouse.
+The resulting image is uploaded to imgur.

 * Text pasted from Clippy's popup is always plain text.
 This means Clippy can be used to strip unwanted formatting from text.